 Consult a trained homeopath who can determine the right remedy for you and change it when your symptoms change.

-May help people with Parkinson's have better motor skills and balance, and help them walk better.
+The following movement therapies may help people with Parkinson's have better motor skills and balance, and help them walk better.

 Tai chi and yoga can improve balance, flexibility, and range of motion in people with Parkinson's disease.
 They may also boost mood.